Romania Itinerary How To Plan a One Week Trip to Romania by JetSettingFools.com

 View of the Black Church Brasov, Romania

 Spend Day 4 of your Romania 1 Week Itinerary seeing the sights in Brasov Old Town.
-Let a local guide lead the way, while sharing the history of the city – then set off on your own to see more top sights and museums.
+Let a local guide lead the way, while sharing the history of the city – then set off on your own to see more top attractions and museums.

 Join a Brasov Walking Tour